.avif)

 Price leadership

-Strategically pricing above (premium) or below (economy) competitors influences customer perception.
+Strategically pricing above or below competitors influences customer perception.
 Premium pricing works with strong value-based pricing and brand equity.
 Economy pricing demands cost efficiency.

 Example: A SaaS business with superior user support and specialized features prices its top tier higher.
 A basic recurring payments provider targets the lowest price point for broad appeal.